Quantum state-preparation control in noisy environment via most-likely paths

 \subsection{Qubit state trajectories and final-state distributions}

-We first show examples of the MP and MLP controls, where the target state is chosen at ${\bm q}_{\rm F} = \{-\sin(2\pi/3),0,-0.5\}$.
-In Figure~\ref{2}, from left to right, we plot average fidelities (a,f), qubit state trajectories and final-time (prepared) state histograms of the $x$ coordinate (b,c,g,h), and those of the $y$ coordinate (d,e,i,j).
-Quantities associated with the MP control are shown in cyan color, while those with the MLP control are shown in magenta color.
-The target state is shown as red crosses.
+We first show examples of the MP and MLP controls in Figure~\ref{2}, where, \blk from left to right, we plot average fidelities (a,f), qubit state trajectories and final-time (prepared) state histograms of the $x$ coordinate (b,c,g,h), and those of the $y$ coordinate (d,e,i,j).
 We choose to present results for two values of the dephasing rate (top row: weak $\gamma =0.1 \epsilon$, and bottom row: strong $\gamma = 0.8 \epsilon$) showing, respectively, when the MP and MLP approaches predict relatively similar optimal Rabi drive, and when they predict the optimal values differently.
 Since the MP method does not have a constraint on the final time, we choose to fix it at the optimal time $T_{\rm op} = 2.72 \epsilon^{-1}$ obtained from the MLP approach using Eq.~\eqref{TimeMLP}.
 We note that the range of parameters used in the numerical simulation here are motivated by actual parameters in superconducting qubit experiments~\cite{siddiqi2016}\red, where we assume a small leftover qubit's frequency $\epsilon$ (i.e., in the ${\rm MHz}$ range), the typical dephasing rate $\gamma \sim$ 0.01 - 0.2 MHz (i.e., the decoherence time in the range of 5 - 100 $\mu$s), and the Rabi drive in the range of $\Omega/2\pi \sim$ 0 - 5 MHz.\blk

 The plots of average fidelities in Figure~\ref{2}(a,f) are simply to show that the MP Rabi controls always satisfy the maximum average fidelity values.
 In the weak dephasing regime, both MP and MLP trajectories are quite similar and the histograms of the final states are well concentrated around the target state.
-In the strong dephasing regime, when the MLP approach chooses a different Rabi drive from that of the MP, we can see their trajectories (colored solid curves) diverge from each other.
+In the strong dephasing regime, when the MLP approach chooses a different Rabi drive from that of the MP, we can see their trajectories (coloured solid curves) diverge from each other.